MatthewK84/MatthewK84/README.md

 ## About Me

-I am a Senior Data Professional specializing in transforming complex challenges into measurable operational improvements.
-With experience spanning government agencies and Fortune 500 enterprises, I bridge the gap between data science and business strategy to deliver impactful solutions.
+I am a Lead Robotics Engineer specializing in transforming complex challenges into measurable operational improvements.

-### What I Do

-- Design and implement large-scale data architectures.
-- Develop machine learning models for real-world applications.
-- Drive data-driven decision-making across organizations.
-- Lead high-performing technical teams.
-- Deliver enterprise-wide data strategies.

 ## Education